estelle-yeung/msc-capstone/README.md

 ## The London School of Economics and Political Science
 Capstone Project

-This project is about Twitter tweets that are related to the Hong Kong protest movement in 2019.
-The project is organised into currently 2 sections: tweet scraping and data analysis.
-A 3rd section is currently in the works.
+This project is about Twitter tweets that are related to the Hong Kong's sentiment during the COVID-19 pandemic.
+This project is a capstone project for my MSc Applied Social Data Science degree.
+It is organised into 3 sections: tweet scraping and data cleaning, sentiment analysis, and time-series analysis.

 Refer to ' ' to scrape tweets using academicTwitteR.